Huibin-Ge/text_style_transfer/README.md

 # text_style_transfer
-Evaluation Results on Yelp sentiment transfer with some baseline results baseline results from:
+Evaluation Results on Yelp sentiment transfer with some baseline results.

+baseline results from: